hummel/gadfly/doc/source/index.rst

 ..
 This is a comment.

-Tools for reading and analyzing hdf5 snapshot files from a modified version of the SPH simulation code Gadget2
+Tools for reading and analyzing hdf5 snapshot files produced by the smoothed-particle hydrodynamics simulation code GADGET.

 Contents:

 .. toctree::
    :maxdepth: 2

-Using pyGadget
+Using gadfly
 ==============

 .. toctree::